Updated: December 2022

 Getting enough sleep is CRUCIAL to our healing process!
 Our body heals when it is sleeping!
 Let me introduce you to our friend, human growth hormone (HGH), which is only released while you sleep.
 Having trouble sleeping?
 Don’t worry, there are LOTS of ways to help get into a better sleep pattern, you can check out this blog, by the Wellness Mama, or this blog by Shawn Stevenson (Author of Sleep Smarter).

 Seriously.
 CUT IT ALL OUT.
 If you are fighting any sort of bacteria or organism, the sugars (even most healthy sugars) have got to go.
 Think on this, when you eat processed or refined sugar, your immune system is completely shut down for at least 2-4 hours after eating that sugar.
+Cutting out processed grains would also aid in the recovery process.

 God created our bodies.
 I have the faulty tendency to believe that if I study how our system works and the science, I can “work” my way into perfect health.
 This is a pharisaical way of thinking.
 You, nor I are able to WORK our way into perfect health, the same way we cannot WORK our way into heaven.
 God is the creator and perfecter of our health.
 I do believe He gives us knowledge and abilities to have abundant health, and of course He wants us to walk in the knowledge and wisdom He has given, but if we are not living in a state of prayerfulness, I believe we are missing the key ingredient.
 So, in your natural health arsenal journey, I recommend that you start and end your battle with prayer.